-Following the launch, on Wednesday, the 9th of September, the Evening Sentinel reported a press release from the Lord Mayor’s Parlour at the Council Chambers in Stoke, that a fund for re-building Lidice had been opened by the Lord Mayor of Stoke-on-Trent, Cllr Harry McBrine, with a donation of £100, and that the North Staffordshire Miners’ Federation had contributed £1,250, a result of a levy which the men made themselves of 2/6s or half a crown.
+Following the launch of the Lidice Shall Live Movement on Sunday, the Evening Sentinel reported a press release on Wednesday, the 9th of September, from the Lord Mayor’s Parlour at the Council Chambers in Stoke.
+A fund to resurrect Lidice had been opened by the Lord Mayor of Stoke-on-Trent, Cllr Harry McBrine, with a donation of £100, and the North Staffordshire Miners’ Federation had contributed £1,250, a result of a levy which the men made themselves of 2/6s or half a crown.

 The Deputy Lord Mayor of Stoke-on-Trent, Cllr Arthur Hewitt, received the following letter from Mr Prokop Maxa, President of the Czechoslovak State Council: